 Do Alpha Males Deliver Alpha?
-Testosterone and Hedge Funds
+Facial Structure and Hedge Funds

 61 Pages Posted: 18 Jan 2018 Last revised: 12 Feb 2019

 Date Written: January 12, 2018

-Using facial width-to-height ratio (fWHR) as a proxy for testosterone in males, we show that high-testosterone hedge fund managers significantly underperform low-testosterone hedge fund managers after adjusting for risk.
-Moreover, high-testosterone managers are more likely to terminate their funds, disclose violations on their Form ADVs, and exhibit greater operational risk.
-We trace the underperformance to high-testosterone managers' preference for lottery-like stocks and reluctance to sell loser stocks.
-Our results prevail with alternative proxies for testosterone and are robust to adjustments for sample selection, marital status, sensation seeking, and manager race.
-They suggest that investors should eschew masculine hedge fund managers.
+Facial structure as encapsulated by facial width-to-height ratio (fWHR) maps onto masculine behaviors in males and may positively relate to testosterone.
+We find that high-fWHR hedge fund managers underperform low-fWHR hedge fund managers by 5.83% per year after adjusting for risk.
+Moreover, funds operated by high-fWHR managers exhibit higher operational risk, suffer from a greater asset-liability mismatch, and are more likely to fail.
+We trace the underperformance to high-fWHR managers' preference for lottery-like stocks and reluctance to sell loser stocks.
+The results are robust to adjustments for sample selection, marital status, sensation seeking, and manager race, and suggest that investors should eschew masculine managers.

 Keywords: hedge funds, alpha, testosterone, facial width-to-height, disposition effect, operational risk

 JEL Classification: G02, G23